Coloured Lenses, Reading Difficulties and Learning Difficulties

 These symptoms can make reading less comfortable and less enjoyable.
 A coloured tint or overlay might provide some symptomatic relief for some people, but other vision problems also need to be considered.

-Not Everyone Benefits from Colour – The Importance of a Thorough Vision Exam
+The Importance of a Thorough Vision Exam

-We are conservative in the way we use tints, as there are common vision problems that will be associated with many of the same symptoms listed above.
+There are common vision problems that will be associated with many of the same symptoms listed above.
 Before any coloured lens or overlay is considered, a thorough vision exam is recommended to rule out vision problems that result in the same symptoms (a “sight” exam and a refraction is not enough).

 What’s Important in a Vision Examination?